At a Glance: Paper Statistics Uncovered

 - To meet the yearly paper demand in the UK, you need a forest the size of the whole Wales!

-Total MSW Generated by Material in the US (262.43 million tons)
+Total MSW Generated by Material in the US (2018)

 - The share of the paper in municipal solid waste by weight is 35%.

-- And on a global scale the share of paper and cardboard in global waste composition is 17%:
+- On a global scale the share of paper and cardboard in global waste composition is 17%:

 Global Waste Composition (by category percentage)